Skip to main content

 To create more complex custom software composition analysis reports about your applications, you can use the Libraries API to access Contrast library data.
 You might also explore additional details on your libraries by using a manual method.

-For example, this curl request retrieves a list of libraries in which each library includes a list of applications that use the library.
+For example, this curl request retrieves a list of libraries, in which each library includes a list of applications that use the library.
 The jq tool formats the data as CSV for use in a custom report.

 $ curl -H "Authorization: $(echo -n $username:$servicekey